 Frighteningly, the incidents were only ever reported when the aircraft was operating the route on which the boy died.
 The freaky happenings became so bad that crew began to refuse to work on the 757 and eventually, LTE ensured that the aircraft in question never operated that route again.

-“Oh i’m sorry, I just wanted to get my husband a G&T”, the old lady said.
+“Oh i’m sorry, I just wanted to get my husband a G&T”, she replied.
 Confused as to how the lady could have got in to this part of the plane, he was sure he’d closed the door behind him, he told her he would bring the drink up as soon as he’d finished his rest.
 “Ok dear, he’s in 2A.
 Thank you”.

-Unsettled by the encounter and unable to go back to sleep, he put back on his uniform and went to the galley to pour the gents G&T. As he approached seat 2A he noticed that the man was sat alone and there was no sign of his wife sat next to him; in fact, it appeared that no one had been sat there all flight.
+Unsettled by the encounter and unable to go back to sleep, he put back on his uniform and went to the galley to pour the gents G&T. As he approached seat 2A he noticed that the man was sat alone and there was no sign of his wife; in fact, it appeared that no one had been sat there all flight.

 “Excuse me sir, here’s your G&T”.
 “Thank you, but I didn’t order a drink” replied the man.
 “No sir, your wife asked me to get it for you a while ago, but I was on my rest sorry”.
 The colour immediately drained out of the passengers face, “I beg your pardon”.
 “Sorry sir, I was on my rest, I thought your wife may have asked another crew member to get you your drink”.